 How high should my tennis court fence be if I’m next to a busy road?

-Courts beside roads typically use 12-ft end fences with an added 3–6 ft of ball-stop netting, or 16–18 ft net-only backstops.
+Courts beside roads typically use 10-ft end fences with an added 3–6 ft of ball-stop netting.
 Always confirm insurer and local authority requirements.
 Adequate height reduces safety risks, prevents balls from entering traffic, and helps limit liability exposure.

 Can I install court fencing or netting without planning permission?

 Minor residential fencing within existing boundaries may not require planning permission.
-However, new courts or fencing over roughly 2–2.5 m often do.
-Requirements vary by location, so checking local council rules is essential to avoid fines, delays, or forced removal.
+Requirements vary by location, so checking with the governing local jurisdiction is essential to avoid fines, delays, or forced removal.

 How long does quality sports fencing last?